 The insurance company has a legal duty to exercise good faith and fair dealings when handling a claim, whether the claim is filed by the insured or an injured third party.
 When it breaches this duty, the carrier has failed to act in the best interest of the insured and has exposed them to the risk of litigation.
 That means the insurance company has broken its promise under the contract and has acted in bad faith.
 Bad faith may involve unreasonably delaying, withholding, or denying coverage based on a valid claim.

 Most people don’t understand the laws governing insurance company conduct and may not realize the carrier can be penalized for acting in bad faith.
 As a result, insurance companies know they can often get away with using illegal tactics to pay out little to nothing in compensation, protecting their bottom line at the victim’s expense.
+It is also important to understand that bad faith can occur regardless of the severity of the accident.

 This guide explains common ways that car insurance companies act in bad faith and how you can avoid being taken advantage of by the carrier when seeking compensation for your accident.
+An experienced car accident lawyer can fight the insurance company on your behalf.

 Georgia Laws That Protect Against Insurance Companies Acting in Bad Faith